 In the longer term, ASA hopes to lead our partner organizations to a state of greater self-sufficiency, and limited reliance of donor funds.
 Being able to harvest and store additional rain water and pump water will allow these organizations to increase the supply of water that can be used through-out the organizations.
 This will ultimately decrease the water bills, and allow funds to be used in a more efficient manner.

 Noah’s Ark latrine facilities are in need of updating to become more accessible, sanitary, and sustainable.
 Ease of access and mobility are a constant challenge for many of the children and the presence of physical barrier often determines their participation in activities, including the use of the restroom.
 It is often a difficult task requiring assistance from a teacher or volunteer since the latrines are located up a steep double set of stairs.
 Once up the stairs, the latrine is poorly lit and consists of a hole in the floor (in one latrine it is not even located in the center).
 There is no stability offered the children as they balance over the small hole with the current design.

 There is a need to purchase a new latrine structure that is more accessible without the need for stairs, comfortable through the use of adaptive stances and support structures, and sanitary through ventilation and conversion of waste into fertilizer.
-The appreciative approach that the organization has taken to utilize the solving the problems of sanitation and accessibility to create an asset and income-generation program highlights the adaptive and innovative approaches Noah’s Ark seeks in every aspect of its programming and development.
+The organization’s asset and income-generation program brings innovation to every aspect of Noah’s Ark’s programming and development.

 The support of this project would immediately improve the site and well-being of the children living and growing at Noah’s Ark, while providing a sustainable income generation opportunity